intelia-agility/mlspecialisation/usecase2/README.md

 The goal is to use users' past purchases to predict how likely they are to buy other products.
 To achieve this, we need to build a recommendation system instead of a regular regression model.
 The interaction between the user and the product is the most important feature for learning personalized patterns.
 This is the key difference between our solution and most other Black Friday prediction analyses, which treat the task as a regression problem.

-The main problem with regression solutions for Black Friday prediction is that they need to treat all users and all products as categories in order to learn user-product interaction patterns well.
-However, this can lead to the high-dimensionality curse, since users and products are high-cardinality features.
-As a result, all regression-based Black Friday prediction analyses either have to drop the Product_ID feature, User_ID, or both of them, which make the models unable to learn personalized purchasing behavior.
+The difference between regression and personalization is that while regression models learn global patterns, personalization models learn the interactions between users and products.
+Regular regression models can still learn the interactions when the data size is small.
+The real problem becomes significant when the data size gets larger.

+In order for the model to learn about personalized interactions, both the user and the product features must be treated as categorical features.
+In most cases, both of them have large numbers of levels.
+In our case of Black Friday Prediction, there are 5891 users and 3623 products.
+This is already a very tiny dataset, but it is already out of the comfort zone for regular regression models.

+The standard method for regression models to deal with categorical features is one-hot encoding, or putting each categorical level as a new column.
+However, that technique doesn’t work for the personalization task because 5891 x 3623 will produce a very large and very sparse 2D array.
+The number of cells in the array is much greater than the number of rows in the dataset.
+The resulting array is so sparse that the majority of the cells would be empty.
+This makes the computation very challenging, and more importantly, the general regression models couldn’t learn anything from the array because of the curse of the high dimensionality.

+To avoid the high-cardinality dimension problem, all the open analyses either dropped the product column, the user column, or both.
+With the product and user columns dropped, the models unable to learn personalized purchasing behavior.

 In this case study we will show how to implement personalised prediction useing regression technology, and how to use recommendation solutions to provide supior result.
 We will demonstrate that based on accurate business understanding, both of the solutions produce much better performance than all open models.

-## Data Analysis
+## 3.2.3.2 Data exploration
     Note: The following analysis can be found in the 01-EDA.ipynb.

 The univariate analysis and bivariate analysis was done by using the framework ydata-profiling that can automatically generate profiling reports.
+We use manual plotting to analyse three-ways and four-ways feature interactions.
 The basic information of the dataset are:

 1. There are 550 thousands rows and 12 columns.
 Some of the features are presented as numerical data type.
 There are 5891 unique users and 3631 unique products.
 <p float="left">